Your Path to Wellness, Now Remote

 What is remote acupuncture?

-Remote acupuncture is a way of working with acupuncture points and energy pathways without inserting needles into the skin.
-Instead, the session is guided through focused attention, intention, and other non-contact methods used by the practitioner.
+Remote acupuncture is a method of working with acupuncture points and the body’s energy pathways without the use of needles.
+Sessions are conducted through focused attention, therapeutic intention, and other non-contact techniques applied by the practitioner.

 How can acupuncture work at a distance?

-In Traditional Chinese Medicine, healing isn’t limited by physical contact.
-The practitioner works with your body’s energy system, which is believed to be interconnected and responsive beyond physical touch.
+In Traditional Chinese Medicine, healing is not limited to physical contact.
+Practitioners work with the body’s energy system, which is understood to be interconnected and responsive beyond physical touch.

 How does a remote sessions work?